What support services can we offer?

-Some people may be seeing a consultant and are being, or have been, certified as Sight Impaired or Severely Sight Impaired.
+Some people may be seeing a consultant and are being, or have been, certified as Severely Sight Impaired or Sight Impaired.
 These are the new official terms for ‘blind’ or ‘partially sighted’.
 Once Social Services receive notification of your certification, they will contact you to find out what help, if any, you require and if it is appropriate we will refer you to the Rehabilitation Officer.

-When the Rehabilitation Officer visits you they will carry out an assessment.
+When a Rehabilitation Officer visits you they will carry out an assessment.
 This will help them to determine the type of support and help that you require.
 They will then provide you with information, equipment and training that is specific to you and your needs.
 In some cases they may need to refer you to another specialist, such as an occupational therapist, but this will be discussed and agreed with you first.
 The Rehabilitation Officer will work with you for as long as it is required and ensure that you get the best possible support.